AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/dispatcher/disp-overview.md

 ## Configuração e teste do Apache e do Dispatcher {#apache-and-dispatcher-configuration-and-testing}

 Esta seção descreve como estruturar o AEM como um Apache de serviço em nuvem e configurações do Dispatcher, bem como como como validá-lo e executá-lo localmente antes de implantá-lo em ambientes em nuvem.
-Também descreve a depuração em ambientes da Cloud.
-Para obter informações adicionais sobre o Dispatcher, consulte a documentação [do Dispatcher](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html)AEM.
+It also describes debugging in Cloud environments.
+For additional information about Dispatcher, see the [AEM Dispatcher documentation](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html).

 >[!NOTE]
->Os usuários do Windows precisarão usar o Windows 10 Professional ou outras distribuições compatíveis com o Docker.
-Este é um pré-requisito para executar e depurar o Dispatcher em um computador local.
-As seções abaixo incluem comandos usando as versões Mac ou Linux do SDK, mas o SDK do Windows pode ser usado de maneira semelhante.
+>Windows users will need to use Windows 10 Professional or other distributions that support Docker.
+This is a pre-requisite for running and debugging Dispatcher on a local computer.
+The sections below include commands using the Mac or Linux versions of the SDK, but the Windows SDK can be used in a similar way.

 >[!WARNING]
-> Usuários do Windows: a versão atual do AEM como uma ferramenta de Dispatcher local do serviço em nuvem (v2.0.20) é incompatível com o Windows.
-Entre em contato com o suporte [da](https://daycare.day.com/home.html) Adobe para receber atualizações sobre a compatibilidade com o Windows.
+> Windows users: the current version of AEM as a Cloud Service local Dispatcher Tools (v2.0.20) is incompatible with Windows.
+Please contact [Adobe Support](https://daycare.day.com/home.html) to receive updates on Windows compatibility.

 ## Ferramentas do Dispatcher {#dispatcher-sdk}

-As Ferramentas do Dispatcher fazem parte do AEM geral como um SDK de serviço em nuvem e fornecem:
+The Dispatcher Tools are part of the overall AEM as a Cloud Service SDK and provide:

-* Uma estrutura de arquivos baunilha contendo os arquivos de configuração a serem incluídos em um projeto maven para o dispatcher;
+* A vanilla file structure containing the configuration files to include in a maven project for dispatcher;
-* Ferramentas para que os clientes validem uma configuração do dispatcher localmente;
+* Tooling for customers to validate a dispatcher configuration locally;
 * Uma imagem do Docker que exibe o dispatcher localmente.

-## Download e extração das ferramentas {#extracting-the-sdk}
+## Downloading and extracting the Tools {#extracting-the-sdk}

 As Ferramentas do Dispatcher podem ser baixadas de um arquivo zip no portal de distribuição [de](https://downloads.experiencecloud.adobe.com/content/software-distribution/en/aemcloud.html) software.
 Observe que o acesso às listagens do SDK é limitado àquelas com os serviços gerenciados do AEM ou o AEM como ambientes de serviço em nuvem.
-Qualquer nova configuração disponível na nova versão das Ferramentas do dispatcher pode ser usada para implantar em ambientes da Cloud que executam essa versão do AEM na Cloud ou posterior.
+Any new configuration available in that new dispatcher Tools version can be used to deploy to Cloud environments running that version of AEM in the Cloud or higher.

 **Para macOS e Linux**, baixe o script de shell para uma pasta em seu computador, torne-o executável e execute-o.
 Ele extrairá automaticamente os arquivos das Ferramentas do Dispatcher abaixo do diretório no qual você os armazenou (onde `version` é a versão das Ferramentas do dispatcher).